DL6DBN/BirdBox/README.md

 My version of a RaspberryPi Bird Box

 On the Raspberry Pi Homepage I found a tutorial about a [bird box](https://www.raspberrypi.org/learning/infrared-bird-box/) watching camera.
-As I had a [Pi NoIR camera](https://www.raspberrypi.org/learning/infrared-bird-box/components/camera-noir/) and a [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) at hand for no other purposes, I started this project in mid February.
+As I had a [Pi NoIR camera](https://www.raspberrypi.org/learning/infrared-bird-box/components/camera-noir/) and a [Raspberry Pi 2](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/) at hand for no other purposes, I started this project in mid February 2017.
 I hoped this won't be to late for some birds to find a home in the box.

 Here I'll describe the several steps that led me to the final box...